A Little About Me

 Parenting a 2e child is hard.
 You’re constantly managing your child’s complex needs while also navigating the emotional toll of trying to support them in a world that doesn’t fully understand their uniqueness.
 You might feel exhausted from constantly trying to make sure that they’re getting the right help or wondering if there’s even a way to bridge the gap between your child’s potential and their struggles.

 If you are looking for specialized support that recognizes the unique challenges and strengths of 2e children, I am here to help.
-I offer a free, hour-long phone consultation to make sure that I am the right therapist for you and your family.

 My Motto: I help parents become the healers in the home.